GetYourGuide

 business objective

-In Q2 of 2015, the product department set out to increase revenue month-over-month on its
+In Q2 of 2015, product development set out to increase revenue month-over-month on its desktop platform.
+Here is an example of one use case, its challenges and its success.

 Data showed that there was a significant drop-off on the activity details page causing a decrease of conversion to the checkout funnel.

-user Problems
+user CHALLENGES

 What we did